I will now show you my list of the best world-wide programming competitions that are open to professionals, not just students.

 So here's my list:

 - CodeChef - I already have some first-hand experience in this contest.

 - IPSC - This is a low-budget but very interesting contest organized by one excellent team in Slovakia.
 It's open to everyone in the world, of course.

 - Google Code Jam - I am currently exploring this contest.
 It looks promising.

-- Facebook Hacker Cup - This is a bit messy.
+- Facebook Hacker Cup - Similar to Google Code Jam, but it is a bit messy.
 See below.

 These competitions are open to everyone.
 The competitions are very transparent, automatically judged, and very fair.
 CodeChef has its 10-day challenges in addition to timed contests.
 Google Code Jam and IPSC are both timed contests, which is good if you have little time to spare.

 I hesitated to add Facebook Hacker Cup to the list.
 It has schedule where 2014 competition actually starts in 2013, which made me miss the competition.
 More importantly, Facebook insists on integrating the competition into Facebook website, which makes it really hard to access.
 You cannot even view the full scoreboard without logging into the website first.
 That's not very good when you want to use your ranking to look better in the eyes of your prospective employers, investors, or girlfriends.